jomarmen10/search-result/README.md

 Preview: ![preview](https://i.imgur.com/kHzd4qY.png)

 ## Description
-* A simple webpage application where you can search for your favorite Movies.
+* A simple responsive webpage application where you can search for your favorite movies.

 ## Technologies Used:
 * React